textpattern/textpattern.github.io/brand/user-documentation-guidelines.md

 If you find a page _is_ outdated, it’s not because nobody cares, it’s because the problem has not been brought to anyone’s attention by way of an [Issue](https://github.com/textpattern/textpattern.github.io/issues), thus it is slipping through the cracks.

 Again, documentation is a community effort, and even editors must work together efficiently.
 This can often just mean starting [Issues](https://github.com/textpattern/textpattern.github.io/issues) so problems are recognized and addressed.

-At the bottom of every documentation page is the following way point to help make it easier:
+At the bottom of every documentation page is the following way point to get you there faster:

-> See something wrong in this document?
+See something wrong in this document?
 Outdated info, a broken link, faulty code example, or whatever?
 Please [open an issue](https://github.com/textpattern/textpattern.github.io/issues) and we’ll investigate.
+{: .alert-block .information}

 ## Linking strategy